Introduction to Ranthambore

 Another predator of the Ranthambore National Park is the sloth bear.
 This animal only comes out to give its presence during the dusk.
 The sloth bear in the Ranthambore National Park has its place in the rock formations and structure of the park.

 Tiger is not the only luring animal in the Ranthambore National Park but is the most popular attraction of the Park.
 A large chunk of tourists visit the national park to catch a glimpse of the tiger.
+Also, watch and know about our Birding tour India.

 There are various other varieties of animals and birds here, including the ubiquitous Langur (monkey), owlets, leopard, crocodiles, jungle cat, jackal, hyena, and caracal.
 Along with that, wild boar, wild buffalo and various breeds of deer, including Barasingha are also found in the Ranthambore National Park.